 It’s also the place to be for any celebration, from bachelor and bachelorette parties to gay-pride events to Mardi Gras.

-Check out the iconic bars like the Old Absinthe House or Lafitte’s, the oldest gay bar in the country.
+Check out the iconic bars like the Old Absinthe House or Café Lafitte in Exile, the oldest gay bar in the country.

 Related tour: New Orleans Bourbon Street Bar Crawl w/ Shots & Souvenir Cup

-You can hear all kinds of music here — jazz, blues, reggae, rock.
 Check out popular spots like the Spotted Cat Music Club, d.b.a., Blue Nile, and Snug Harbor Jazz Bistro.
-You can also hear some great music just walking down Frenchman Street.
+You can also hear some great music just by walking down the street.

 Related tour: Frenchmen Street VIP Live Music Pub Crawl in New Orleans